MarcelloMuy/ci-milestone-p2/README.md

   * Be able to check which round am I.
   * Be able to navigate the game without reloading the page.
   * A game that increases the speed after few rounds.
+  * An option to play with no sound.

  <a name="typography"></a>
 ## 1.2 Typography
   [Go to the top](#table-of-contents)

+  Two fonts were used for this design.
+'Press Start 2p'  for logo and Montserrat for other elements, Sans Serif was used as backup font in both cases.